 That’s why Velázquez’s pictures elude subjective empathy.
 You cannot get on familiar terms with them, but only admire their colorful polish from afar.
 They stand before the observer like a sovereign granting an audience.
 I recall talking with the great and judicious art historian Walter Friedländer about our visits to the Prado.
 We spoke with warm enthusiasm about the Titians and the Rubenses.
 His only comment on Velázquez was “I didn’t come close.”

 Before he arrived at court, Velázquez spent his apprenticeship and early working years in Seville.
-The Andalusian city was a center of Spanish painting, which …
+The Andalusian city was a center of Spanish painting, which was financed primarily by commissions from the pious monasteries, as the work of Francisco Zurbarán almost …

 This article is available to subscribers only.